Breathe life into your art and then release it.

 I’ve been here.
 There’s no shame in the overly precious art game.
 But now that you’re aware of it, you have an opportunity to change.

 Once I lose the flow in a work of art or writing, and suddenly my momentum screeches to a painfully critical halt, I toss that creation in my dud pile.
 I leave it for another day.
 A day where I might have a different perspective.

 Some of those works get attention in the future, and some get scrapped entirely if time didn’t help.
 The important thing is that you have the ability to walk away.

 Start something new.

 Once you walk away from something that became too precious, immediately pour your energy into a new project.
 I split my time between writing and art.
 Writing requires more labor and I have a tendency of getting too close to that work, so I write a little and then walk away and start a batch of new paintings.

 When I get stuck on one, I move to another.
 When writer’s block hits, I paint.
 When my hands get tired or paint needs to dry, I write.

 Keep the momentum going and spread your creative energy around to multiple projects.

 Focus on quantity over perfect quality.

-Your work will never be perfect.
-It will be good enough.
-It will be complete.
-It will be ready for the world to see.
-But it will never be perfect.
+Your work will never be perfect, but it will be good enough, it will be complete, and it will be ready for the world to see.
+Again, it will never be perfect.
 Ever.